Ahl-Alkitab

 Holy Living

-God’s Word teaches that holiness is expressed not only in our hearts and actions, but also in our appearance.
-This includes modesty in appearance, which involves avoiding makeup and jewelry.
+God’s Word teaches that holiness is expressed not only in our hearts and actions, but also in our appearance, which involves avoiding makeup and jewelry.
 We believe men and women should wear modest clothing that is respectful and does not draw undue attention.
+A man should not touch a woman except his wife. “… whoever looks at a woman to lust for her has already committed adultery with her in his heart.”
+(Matthew 5:28).

-God designed marriage to be between Men and women, who are created with distinct identities.
-We honor God by maintaining clear distinctions between men’s and women’s styles.
-“The woman shall not wear that which pertaineth unto a man, neither shall a man put on a woman’s garment: for all that do so are abomination unto the LORD thy God” (Deuteronomy 22:5).
+God designed marriage to be between a man and a woman who were created with distinct identities.
+We honor God by maintaining clear distinction between the characteristics of men and women.
+“A woman shall not wear anything that pertains to a man, nor shall a man put on a woman’s garment, for all who do so are an abomination to the Lord your God.”
+(Deuteronomy 22:5).

 Apostolic Pentecostal